-The Cosmetology course consists of practical and/or technical instruction.
+The Cosmetology course requires 1000 clock hours of practical and/or technical instruction in the practice of cosmetology, as defined in Section.
+7362.5(a)

 Health and Safety One hundred hours in health and safety, which includes hazardous substances, chemical safety, safety data sheets, protection from hazardous chemicals, preventing chemical injuries, health and safety laws and regulations, and preventing communicable diseases.

 Disinfection and Sanitation One hundred hours in disinfection and sanitation, which includes disinfection procedures to protect the health and safety of consumers as well as the technician and proper disinfection procedures for equipment used in establishments.

-Hairstyling Two hundred hours in hairstyling services, which includes arranging, blow drying, cleansing, curling, dressing, hair analysis, shampooing, waving, and non-chemical straightening, and hair cutting, including the use of shears, razors, electrical clippers and trimmers, and thinning shears, for wet and dry cutting.
-ABC Women's Sassoon Haircutting method.
+Hairstyling Two hundred hours in hairstyling services, which includes arranging, blow drying, cleansing, curling, dressing, hair analysis, shampooing, waving, and nonchemical straightening, and hair cutting, including the use of shears, razors, electrical clippers and trimmers, and thinning shears, for wet and dry cutting.

-Chemical Hair Services Two hundred hours in chemical hair services, which includes coloring, straightening, waving, bleaching, hair analysis, predisposition and strand tests, safety precautions, formula mixing, and the use of dye removers.
+Chemical Hair Services: Two hundred hours in chemical hair services, which includes coloring, straightening, waving, bleaching, hair analysis, predisposition and strand tests, safety precautions, formula mixing, and the use of dye removers.

-Skin Care

-One hundred fifty hours in skin care services, which includes chemical and manual facials and massaging, stimulating, exfoliating, cleansing, or beautifying the face, scalp, neck, or body by the use of hands, esthetic devices, cosmetic products, antiseptics, lotions, tonics, or creams that do not result in the ablation or destruction of the live tissue.
+Skin Care One hundred fifty hours in skin care services, which includes chemical and manual facials and massaging, stimulating, exfoliating, cleansing, or beautifying the face, scalp, neck, or body by the use of hands, esthetic devices, cosmetic products, antiseptics, lotions, tonics, or creams that do not result in the ablation or destruction of the live tissue.

-Make-up and Hair removal

-Fifty hours in hair removal and lash and brow beautification, which includes tinting and perming eyelashes and brows and applying eyelashes to any person, and includes removing superfluous hair from the body of any person by use of depilatories, tweezers, waxing, or by the use of devices and appliances of any kind or description, except by the use of lasers or light waves, which are commonly known as rays.
+Make-up and Hair removal Fifty hours in hair removal and lash and brow beautification, which includes tinting and perming eyelashes and brows and applying eyelashes to any person, and includes removing superfluous hair from the body of any person by use of depilatories, tweezers, waxing, or by the use of devices and appliances of any kind or description, except by the use of lasers or light waves, which are commonly known as rays.

-Manicuring, Pedicuring and Artificial Nails

-One hundred hours in manicure and pedicure, which includes water and oil manicures, hand and arm massage, foot and ankle massage, nail analysis, and artificial nail services, including, but not limited to, acrylic, liquid and powder brush-ons, dip, tips, wraps, and repairs.
+Manicuring, Pedicuring and Artificial Nails One hundred hours in manicure and pedicure, which includes water and oil manicures, hand and arm massage, foot and ankle massage, nail analysis, and artificial nail services, including, but not limited to, acrylic, liquid and powder brush-ons, dip, tips, wraps, and repairs.

-Additional Training/ Assistance- One hundred hours in: orientation, VAWA, campus security, Title IX, school policies, job placement assistance, job search skills and interview skills, resume making, professionalism, customer service, consultations, clientele building, cosmetic chemistry and other additional course information..
+Additional Training/ Assistance- One hundred hours in Orientation; VAWA, Title IX, school policies job placement assistance, job search skills, Interview skills, resume making, professionalism and other training.

-Cosmetology Kit- Cosmetology Kit includes, but is not limited to:
+Cosmetology Kit- Cosmetology Kit includes, but is not limited to: Rolling carrying bag Kasho shears & thinning shears, Kasho Razor, Assorted Brushes

-Rolling carrying bag, Tripod

-haircutting shears & thinning shears

-Haircutting Razor

-Assorted Brushes

 Round Brushes

 Assorted combs

 3 regular full hair Mannequin heads

 Curly hair Mannequin head Tripod

-Tint & Coloring supplies, Hair clips.
+Tint & Colouring supplies Hair clips.

 GHD Blow dryer

 GHD Curling iron

 Clippers & Trimmer

 Professional Flat iron

 Manicuring kit/Acrylic kit and brush

 CAofB T-Shirt

 CAofB Sweatshirt

 CAofB Apron

+Please see the Administration office for a complete list.